SESYNC-ci/syllabi/_drafts/computational-institute.md

     + <http://www.cookbook-r.com/Graphs> *some plots from R Graphics Cookbook by Winston Chang*
 	+ [R Graphical Manual](http://rgm3.lab.nig.ac.jp/RGM/R_image_list?page=665&init=true) *plots from apparently every R CRAN package*

-## Setup

-To participate, you will need working copies of the software described below.
-Please make sure to install everything **before** the start of your bootcamp.

-{% include setup.html %}